mccright/FCCSCybersecurityInput/readme.md

 ```
 # FCCSCybersecurityInput

-In response to a question about cybersecurity from staff involved a course led by University of Northern Iowa staff about foundational concepts of computer science, I assembled these notes about cybersecurity to support introducing some highlights into the rest of that computer science curriculum.
+In response to a question about cybersecurity from staff involved a course led by University of Northern Iowa about foundational concepts of computer science, I assembled these notes about cybersecurity to support introducing some highlights into that computer science curriculum.

 These are some of my initial random notes while reading for an FCCS session on cybersecurity.

-They are my notes and copies of quotes.
+...notes and copies of quotes.
 Nothing here is unique or new.
 There are no academic-quality citations -- only titles, authors (where known) and links to source resources.